Sakib25800/learn-framer-university/docs/FRONTEND.md

 ### Smoke Testing

 Storybook's out-of-the-box support for smoke testing to verify that components render correctly without any errors.
-Just run `pnpm run test-storybook` to perform smoke testing.
+Just run `npm run test-storybook` to perform smoke testing.
 Remember to write stories in JSX or TSX format only.
 Smoke testing and a lot of other functionalities dont work well with MDX stories.

 ## Environment Variables